Licensing and exams

 General Question

-The name on the stamp should essentially match our records on who is issued the license.
+The name on the stamp must match our records on who is issued the license.
 Use of a middle initial, in place of a full middle name, is acceptable.
 However, nicknames are not acceptable unless they match our licensing records.

 You need to send us an email that includes your name and license number.
 There is no cost for this.